Graxie26/LITA-PROJECT-/README.md

 ### Tools
 ---
 - Microsoft Excel:
-  1. For data analysis
+  1. For data cleaning
-  2. For pivot table as summary
+  2. For Analysis
-  3. To create charts for report
+  3. For Data Visualization

 - SQL (Stuctured Query Language)